 INSTRUCTIONS FOR PERSONS EXPOSED TO INFECTION WITH THE NEW CORONAVIRUS

-You can find regularly updated information about border crossing on the Government website.
+Before your arrival to Slovenia, please check regularly updated information about border crossing on the Government website.

 STAY AT HOME

 People who live with you in the same household should follow the recommendations of social distancing.
 Social distancing means that people living with you in the same household should follow the instructions not to socialize unnecessarily with people outside the common household, keep a distance of 1.5 m, go to the store as little as possible and when there are not many people.

 Monitor your health using the Health Monitor Table.
 If you develop signs of a respiratory infection (eg. colds, cough, fever, shortness of breath) or other symptoms listed in the Health Monitoring Table during this period, call your personal or emergency physician for further follow-up instructions.
 Tell your doctor that you are in quarantine.
 List of doctors available here.

 Healthcare professionals will give you instructions on whether a visit to the doctor is necessary.
 You will also receive additional instructions such as how to travel, how to install a mask, when to report to a medical institution, which entrance to use, etc. In case you have to travel to the health center entry point on your own, do not use public transport, car sharing or taxi.